Cezero/dnd_tools/apps/frontend/src/features/admin/features/feat-management/README.md

 - **React 19 Compatible**: Successfully migrated to Base UI for future React compatibility
 - **Type Safety**: All components use proper TypeScript interfaces
 - **Validation**: Comprehensive Zod validation for all data
-- **Performance**: Optimized with direct assignment patterns and efficient rendering
+- **Performance**: Optimized with efficient rendering and state management
 - **Maintainability**: Clean, consistent code patterns throughout
 - **Accessibility**: Proper ARIA labels and keyboard navigation support
+- **Markdown Support**: Rich text editing with live preview capabilities

-The feat-management feature is now a modern, well-architected, and fully optimized React application that provides an excellent developer and user experience.
+The feat-management feature is now a modern, well-architected, and fully optimized React application that provides an excellent developer and user experience with comprehensive feat management capabilities.